NeuromancersIITBBS/AcademicResourcePortal/README.md

 - Option to upload multipe resources at the same time.

-- Implementation of MVC Model in the front-end, ensuring user-friendly experience.
+- Implementation of MVC Model in the front-end, making the code more organized and easy to undertand.

 - Execution of Admin page consisting of various functions to ease the work of Admins monitoring the resources and providing the right information to the Users.